rishiraj88/order-manager/README.md

 - Gateway implementation as a microservice to connect the backend APIs to external clients

 ## This application has three main business components, implemented as Microservices:
-- Product
+- Product (Kotlin app, Spring Boot)
-- Order
+- Order (Java app, Spring Boot)
-- Inventory
+- Inventory (Java app, Spring Boot)

 ## More components, services, config and connectors are there as well-
 - to integrate the three main actors (our "heroes"), and